 The justification for the Granville's "Automatic" designation, according to advertisements, was because most of its functions were controlled from the keyboard.
-For example, by depressing the two 1" medallion-like keys located to the left and right of the top-plate, the operator could return the carriage.
+For example, by depressing the two 1" medallion-like keys located to the left and right of the top-plate, the operator would return the carriage.
 Another key operated line spacing.
 These functions weren't actually automated, just relocated from where they would traditionally be, at the carriage.
-Lastly, as the illustration above suggests, the carriage return mechanism may have first been integrated into the latter Rapid model first, not the Granville.
+Lastly, as the illustration above suggests, the carriage return mechanism may have first been integrated into the latter Rapid model, not the Granville.

-According to a blurb published on September 6, 1896 in The Sun, a New York City newspaper, the Mossberg & Granville company had "no debts or liabilities."
-By May of 1903 the company had $1.269M in liabilities and only $200K in assets.
+According to a blurb published on September 6, 1896 in The Sun, a New York City newspaper, the Mossberg & Granville company had at the time "no debts or liabilities," but by May of 1903 the company had $1.269M in liabilities and only $200K in assets.
 The company's attorney made the following statement: "The manufacture of typewriters, which was formerly part of the company's product, is responsible for the condition of the company.
 Although this part of the business was abandoned in the Summer of the year 1900, the loss was so great that recovery was impossible."
-It was also written that all of the company's other products were profitable but the losses incurred by the Granville were to great.
+It was also written that all of the company's other products were profitable.
+The losses incurred by the Granville were just too great to withstand.

-When Bernard returned to Rhode Island his employees drove the final nail in the coffin that was his company.
-In April of 1900, they went on strike over the company's inability to pay overtime.
+When Bernard returned to Rhode Island his union employees drove the proverbial final nail into his company's coffin.
+In April of 1900 they went on strike over the company's inability to pay overtime.
 Bernard fired 35 employees in response and, on April 28th, he locked out the rest.
-He stated that he would operate a non-union shop from then on.
+Bernard stated that he would operate a non-union shop from then on.

-Bernards Granville's front-strike typebar arrangement would prove successful, just not for him.
-Wellington Parker Kidder patented a similar designed for his Wellington in 1892.
-It would prove to be one of the most influential typebar arrangements in typewriter history.
+In the end, the Granville's front-strike typebar arrangement was a success, just not for Bernard.
+Inventor Wellington P. Kidder patented a similar design for his Wellington typewriter in 1892 which went on to be one of the most influential typebar arrangements in typewriter history.